surfman100/coding-documentation/networking/networking-azure.md

 defined connectivity & security configurations across multiple Virtual Networks
 **Security Admin Rules** are higher priority than Network Security Group rules, run first
 Allow, Always Allow, Deny.
 Evaluation stops at the last two.

+## Azure VPN Gateway
+Used to Secure traffic between:
+- Azure VNet and OnPrem locations
+- Azure VNets over MS Network

+uses a special type of VNet called **VPN Gateway** This is a subnet of type **GatewaySubnet** added to the VPN

+## Azure Network Appliances
+Types include:
+- firewalls
+- load balancers
+- instrusion detection/prevention systems IDS/IPS
+- WAN Opimisation controllers

+## Route Tables
+Create and then add custom routes
+Need to enable IP forwarding on VM and in OS